1iveowl/RelayHybridConnRx.Azure/README.md

 I wanted to make it super easy to set up a Relay Hybrid Connection for Azure.
 And I wanted to base it on Reactive Extensions (Rx).
 Rx is an API for asynchronous programming with observable streams and make perfect sense in a relay scenario.

-For an introduction to Azure Relay Hybrid Connects see [Get started with Relay Hybrid Connections](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-hybrid-connections-dotnet-get-started)
+For an introduction to Azure Relay Hybrid Connects see: [Get started with Relay Hybrid Connections](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-hybrid-connections-dotnet-get-started)

 ## How to use
-Using this library is super easy.
+Using this library is super easy, just follow these examples or see the [Console Test sample](https://github.com/1iveowl/RelayHybridConnRx.Azure/tree/master/src/test/ConsoleTest)

 ### Creating a listener